bolek42/bolek42.github.io/sca/capture.md

+---
+title: "Capturing Sidechannel Traces using SDR"
+description: "Using an SDR to capture electromagnetic emanation sidechannel traces"
+---

 ## Abstract

 A SDR digitizes a small part of the RF spectrum and sends the data as a stream of complex samples to the computer.